linuxkay/yogurt/README.md

 May need add temp monitoring script and cooling fan for pi3b+ to avoid over heating.
 Ideally showing temp in graph.

-Need to initiate backup script for wordpress in cron.
+Need to initiate a backup script for wordpress in cron.

 Need to run ddns updater in cron.